Are Any Spray Sunscreens Safe? A Look at the Research

 Updated on: April 15, 2023

-The convenience of spray sunscreens—even clean, all-mineral ones—isn’t worth the risk, as far as we’re concerned.
+The convenience of spray sunscreens—even clean, all-mineral sunscreens—isn’t worth the risk, as far as we’re concerned.
 “Small particles of the spray can get deep into the lungs and cause irreversible damage,” says Nneka Leiba, the vice president of healthy living science at the Environmental Working Group (EWG), a nonprofit organization in Washington, D.C., that assesses the health effects of chemical exposure from day-to-day products.

 Even titanium dioxide, inert and harmless on the surface of your skin, has been shown to be toxic if inhaled.
 In fact, if inhaled, it is considered by the International Agency of Research for Cancer to be a possible carcinogen.
 (Research is inconclusive about the long-term effects of breathing in zinc oxide, the other option in mineral SPF.)
 So even clean physical sunscreens aren’t safe if they’re sprays.

 Fortunately, clean, mineral-only SPF lotions, balms, creams, and sticks are benefiting from new tech that makes putting them on (even on squirming children) a whole lot easier.